What is SARS-Coronavirus-2 and COVID-19 (SARS-CoV-2)?

 A probable COVID-19 case is a case where a person meets the clinical criteria for COVID-19 illness based on at least one symptom and the individual is also epidemiologically linked to another confirmed or probable case.
 The criteria for epidemiological linkage include close contact with a confirmed or probable case of COVID-19 disease or else being considered at risk based on criteria defined by public health officials during an outbreak.
 Probable cases are also cases confirmed by antigen testing, a rapid test considered less sensitive and not as reliable as molecular amplification tests.15 16

-In the United Kingdom, the B.1.1.7 variant emerged in September 2020, and as of January 22, 2021, it was determined to be the dominant circulating strain in England.
-The transmissibility of this variant is reportedly greater than other circulating SARS-CoV-2 virus variants.18 As of April 10, 2021, the B.1.1.7 had been reported by 52 U.S. jurisdictions, and cases continue to increase.19 20 21 Health officials report that this variant appears to be 30 to 80 percent more transmissible and increased a person’s risk of death by 30 percent.22 23
+In the United Kingdom, the B.1.1.7 variant (Alpha) emerged in September 2020, and by January 2021, it was determined to be the dominant circulating strain in England.
+The transmissibility of this variant was reportedly greater than other circulating SARS-CoV-2 virus variants.19 As of the fall of 2021, the CDC has labeled the Alpha Variant as a Variant Being Monitored and is continuing to monitor for SARS-CoV-2 cases associated with the variant.20 21 Health officials report that this variant appears to be 30 to 80 percent more transmissible and increased a person’s risk of death by 30 percent.22 23

-The P.1. variant was first detected in Japan in four travelers from Brazil.
+The P.1. variant (Gamma) was first detected in Japan in four travelers from Brazil.
 In late December 2020, 42 percent of positive samples collected in Manaus, the largest city in the Amazon region of Brazil, were the P.1. variant.
-Public health officials have expressed concerns that this variant may be transmitted more effectively or be responsible for re-infection.27 As of April 10, 2021, 31 U.S jurisdictions had reported the presence of the variant.28
+Public health officials have expressed concerns that this variant may be transmitted more effectively or be responsible for re-infection.27 The CDC has labeled the Gamma Variant as a Variant Being Monitored.28 29

-On February 11, 2021, the Journal of the American Medical Association (JAMA) published a letter from researchers reporting on the novel SARS-CoV-2 variant CAL.20C, that had emerged in late 2020 in Southern California.
+On February 11, 2021, the Journal of the American Medical Association (JAMA) published a letter from researchers reporting on the novel SARS-CoV-2 variant CAL.20C (now B.1.427/B.1.429 or Epsilon), that had emerged in late 2020 in Southern California.
 By mid-January 2021, this variant was found to account for 35 percent of SARS-CoV-2 specimens from California, and 44 percent of specimens from Southern California.
-The infectiousness of this strain or its impact on disease severity was reported as unknown.29
+The infectiousness of this strain or its impact on disease severity was reported as unknown.30 31

-Health experts admit that they are uncertain as to how effective the current authorized treatments and vaccines will be against these novel variants.30
+Health experts admit that they are uncertain as to how effective the current authorized treatments and vaccines will be against these novel variants.54 55

 IMPORTANT NOTE: NVIC encourages you to become fully informed about covid-19 and the covid-19 vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.